yik3z/Watchy-CODE/Readme.md

 ## Other Changes
+**Power Saving**
+- CPU set to 80Mhz (in the hope of power saving)
+- disabled initialisation of BMA423 - seems to save a lot of battery!
+- `fast menu` used to force the code to wait for the timeout before entering sleep even when in an app.
+Changed it to only wait for the timeout when in the menu.
+Otherwise (i.e. in an app) enter sleep immediately

+**Libraries Removed**
 - removed `FWUpdate` cos it's useless
 - removed `WiFiManager` library; now uses only default `WiFi` library
-- disabled step counter and some other config features on the BMA423 (maybe save batt? no clue lol)
-- not sure if feature: disabled `fast menu` in most places; ESP enters sleep mode faster, but menu is harder to scroll when returning from apps

 ## Wishlist
 - low battery warning